Need a short break? These beautiful islands near Singapore have the best beaches, resorts and rustic village life.

 17. Lombok, Indonesia

-Bali’s quieter cousin may look a lot like the Island of the Gods, but make no mistake, they’re as different as chalk and cheese.
+Bali’s quieter cousin may look a lot like the Island of the Gods.
+But make no mistake, they’re as different as chalk and cheese.
 For starters, Lombok lacks a healthy cafe scene, buzzing beach clubs, and world-renowned restos.
 But what it does have in spades is raw charm.
-Like the Bali of decades ago, the island consists of untouched landscapes and traditional markets.
+Like the Bali of decades ago, this island near Singapore consists of untouched landscapes and traditional markets.

 Travel time: Fly for two hours and 40 minutes from Singapore to Lombok